shredware/blog/content/reasons-why-you-should-take-control-of-your-data.md

 account password.
 [That turned out to be not entirely true][dropbox-claim].

 But who cares that they can look at your data as long as they don't?
-Why would they right?
+Why would they, right?
 They will not in most cases.
 [Unless someone sent you information about a leaked Windows 8 image][hotmail-blogger] to your Hotmail account, that is.
+Then they will read your mail, you instant messages and whatever else in your account interests them.

-__Lesson to learn:__ The giants will only spy on you if it serves them.
+__Lesson to learn:__ The giants will spy on you if it serves them.

 ## 3. Giants Die